 Check the depth

-If there is too much pressure on the top of your child's foot, they’ll let you know about it.
-To avoid any unwanted tiffs, run your fingers over the top of the shoe and ask your child to wiggle all their toes.
+Check that there’s not too much pressure on the top of your child's foot by running your fingers over the top of the shoe and ask your child to wiggle all of their toes.
 There should be ample room for some movement, but not too much – if the foot slips around it will rub badly.

-With your child's heel placed securely at the back of the shoe, the longest toe should not be forced up against the front.
-It's a good idea to leave a small gap for them to grow into – pretty essential at the rate children's feet grow.
+With your child's heel placed securely at the back of the shoe, the longest toe should not reach the top of the shoe.
+It's a good idea to leave a small gap for them to grow into.

 Check the overall fit

 The final area to check is around the opening of the shoe, just around the ankle.
 Make sure there are no large gaps as this might mean the shoe is not securely attached to the foot.
 The hem of a low cut shoe should sit comfortably under the ankle, not over it.
-Likewise, a high-top shoe should cover the entire ankle or you could end up with some unpleasant chafing.
+Likewise, a high-top shoe should cover the entire ankle.